revilossor/json-mapper/README.md

 {
   key
   key/query
-  ?key
-  ?key/query
+  key!
+  key!/query
   key {
     key/query
-    ?key
-    ?key
+    key!
+    key!
   }
   ...etc
 }
 ```

-Maybe need a way to say a rule applies to global not the scoped thing, for when scoped thing is result of weird query ( eg, you would only be able to further query on string result )
+Maybe need a way to say a rule applies to global not the scoped thing, for when scoped thing is result of weird query ( eg, you would only be able to further query on string result ) - might need to dfs to mirror nested array strucure.

+- if query result is a scalar and has mapping, ERROR - strict mode? options?
+- if query result is a scalar and NO mapping, assign
+- if query result is an object and has mapping, scoped apply
+- if query result is an object and NO mapping, assign
+- if query result is an array and has mapping, and map leaf is object scoped apply
+- if query result is an array and has mapping, and map leaf is scalar ERROR - strict mode? options?
+- if query result is an array and NO mapping, assign